entrywan/terraform-provider-entrywan/docs/resources/instance.md

 - `hostname` (String) The instance's hostname.
 The machine is booted with this hostname on first boot.
 - `userdata` (String) Optional script to run on first boot.
+- `vpcids` (List of String) Optional VPCs to attach the instance to.

 ### Read-Only